johnckealy/djengu/README.md

 You can also log in with username `admin` and the admin password you entered during setup.

+### API

+Djengu applications are based on a `Makefile`, which you'll find in the root directory.
+Here's a summary of what is possible.
+Feel free to add your own `Make` recipes to the file.

+##### `make`
+Run the set up script.

+##### `make build-*`
+See the make file for the various options.
+This runs the various builders for the backend and frontend.

+##### `make build-*`
+See the make file for the various options.
+This runs the various builders for the backend and frontend.

+##### `make configure-vagrant`
+Run this to setup the Vagrant virtual machine.
+The initial run of this command will set up the virtual machine based on the `.djengu/.production_toolbox/server_setup.sh` set up script.
+You can also use this script on a real server, for example when initializing a digitalocean droplet.

+##### `make clean`
+Remove all build files and start everything fresh.

+##### `make deploy`
+Deploy the application on the production server (or vagrant VM)

+##### `make decrypt-dotenv`
+You'll need to run this command outside of the `make` recipe, because you must replace `foo` with the actual key.
+DO NOT ADD THE DECRYPTION KEY TO THE MAKEFILE.

+##### `make encrypt-dotenv`
+Encrypt the `env/` folder.
+Running this recipe will prompt you to create an encryption passphrase.
+You can add this passphrase as a Github secret to allow Github actions to apply the CI/CD.

+The recipe will create a file named `env.tar.gpg`.
+You may check this file into version control, just be sure not to check in any reference to the decryption passphrase.
+Use the command in `make decrypt-dotenv` to decypt on the server, or in CI/CD.

+##### `make frontend-serve`
+Run the development environment for the frontend.

+##### `make backend-serve`
+Run the development environment for the backend.

 ### Contribute

 Feel free to raise a Github issue with bugs and feature suggestions.
 You